Sterling Shephard, Queer Eye’s Karamo Brown & Ashley Benson Launch McDonald’s “McDelivery Night In” With Uber Eats

 “I grew up on McDonald’s,” he told BOSSIP.
 “I used to eat McDonald’s after every single football game.
 So Cali’s going to be eating McDonald’s all the time.”

-The New York Giants wide receiver and husband of supermodel Chanel Iman was one of the celebs on hand to launch the global “McDelivery Night In” at Chelsea Market Sept.
+The New York Giants wide receiver and husband of supermodel Chanel Iman was one of the celebs on hand to launch McDonald’s and Uber Eats’ global “McDelivery Night In” at Chelsea Market Sept.
 17.

 Also in the crowd was actress Ashley Benson – without partner Cara Delevingne – “Queer Eye’s” Karamo Brown and “The Bachelor’s” JoJo Fletcher and Becca Tilley.